AdamDavisDeveloper/AdamDavisDeveloper/README.md

 #### ✧ Wisdom:

 "If you can design one thing, <br>
-you can design *everything*" - Massimo Vignelli
+you can design everything" - Massimo Vignelli

 "Let's use the web to create neat new exciting things. <br>
 Let's use the web to help people understand each other."